 He also prayed to receive the Lord and has written about his enjoyment of attending church and attending Bible studies!

-I recently sent gifts to Junior’s family via a friend visiting her child on a sponsor tour in the Dominican Republic.
-To my surprise, her tour group was visiting Junior’s student center to do some maintenance work, and she not only met him and delivered the gifts personally, but also sent a “thank you” from Junior and his mother by video!
+I recently sent gifts to Junior’s family via a friend visiting her child on a sponsor trip in the Dominican Republic.
+To my surprise, her group was visiting Junior’s student center to do some maintenance work, and she not only met him and delivered the gifts personally, but also sent a “thank you” from Junior and his mother by video!

 See how important letters can be?
 Powerful stuff in God’s hands.